AlexMafaluno/S3-Testing/README.md

 Y por último, abre el archivo generado test-results.html con la extensión "Live Server" de VSCode para ver los resultados de las pruebas.
 <br>

-## Instructions

-You have the following indications from the frontend responsible:

-- It is mandatory to implement all loops in ES6 (using map, reduce, filter and sort to manipulate arrays).

-- As at the moment we don't consume data from a server using an API, we will work with data from the src/data.js archive.
-For the moment we will implement the logic using an array of information about 250 movies.

-- The implementation is about processing this array of movies, to display it as requested in each exercise.

-- The logic to implement will be placed in the src/films.js file.

-- You don't need to show the result of each function on the screen.
-Your goal is to pass the tests.
-More information on how to program oriented to pass tests at the end of the document.

-- Don't forget to include the capture of the test results in the virtual campus.